RelaiXedSMD -- DIY balanced pre-amplifier

 and avoids the single-chip digital controlled integrated attenuators (as I distrust most semiconductors).

-You could choose to modify the attenuator resistor values with the help of my
+To do this, you would need to adepts the attenuator resistor values with the help of my

 online attenuator calculator.